euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/updating.md

 2.  **Build and run the base applications.**

     The base applications don't integrate the SDK so updating to a new version shouldn't make any difference.
-This step is just to be sure.
+However, this is a good time to update to the latest versions of native code such as new Kotlin language plugins and AndroidX libraries.

     There are two base applications, `baseJava` and `baseKotlin`.
+Check for changes highlighted in the build.gradle file of each.
 Run both on a developer device as a test before proceeding.

+    If there any native changes to the dependencies, update the `buildBase.gradle` files accordingly.

+    -   There are many copies of the file in the project, all of which should be identical when the update is finished.

+    -   Start by updating one of the `buildBase.gradle` files in either of the base app modules, then build and run it as a test.

+    -   When the first copy has been updated, use the samers.py script to apply the updates to all the other copies.
+See the [samers.md](samers.md) file for instructions.

     See the [applications.md](applications.md) file for a description of the app user interface.